 “Decolonizing Sociology,” Stanford Press Blog, August 2016. http://stanfordpress.typepad.com/blog/2016/08/decolonizing-sociology.html

-“The Myth of Ethnic Success: Old Wine in New Bottles,” Scheduled for publication in Ronald Bayor, Ed., Handbook on American Immigration and Ethnicity (Oxford University Press, 2013).
+“The Myth of Ethnic Success: Old Wine in New Bottles.”
+In Ronald Bayor, Ed., Handbook on American Immigration and Ethnicity.
+Oxford University Press, 2016.
+Online publication, 2015.

 “Two Cheers for Race and Reflexivity,” Symposium on Race and Reflexivity, Ethnic and Racial Studies, Vol. 35:4 (2012): 608-13.